vanadium-archive/madb/README.md

 $ _
 ```

+As a special case, `madb exec shell <args...>` command can be shortened as
+`madb shell <args...>`.
+Therefore, the above command can be shortened as:

+    $ madb shell date

 **NOTE**: Launching an interactive shell (i.e. `adb shell` without arguments) on
-all devices is not supported, and the behavior of `madb exec shell` without any
+all devices is not supported, and the behavior of `madb exec shell` or
-arguments is undefined.
-Always provide a specific shell command to execute.
+`madb shell` without any arguments is undefined.
+Always provide a specific shell
+command to execute.

 If you want to copy a configuration file on your local computer to all devices,
 you can use `madb exec` to issue `adb push` command on all devices as following: